Abdull121/Weather-Dashboard-App/README.md

 ## Contact

-For any queries or issues, please open an issue on the repository or contact me directly at Muhammad Abdullah](mailto:abdullahimran8875@gmail.com).
+For any queries or issues, please open an issue on the repository or contact me directly at [Muhmmmad Abdullah](mailto:abdullahiman8875@gmail.com).

 ---